 TOE SFRs TOE SFR compliance rationale Other For all TOE I&A, once a user is signed in, the TOE does not provide the user with a way to modify their bound username and role.
 AA The evaluator shall check to ensure that the TSS contains a description of rules for associating security attributes with the users who succeed identification and authentication, which is consistent with the definition of the SFR.
 Resp See the explanation in the Summary section above.
-FMT_MOF.1 (Management of Objective(s): O.ADMIN_ROLES Summary: functions) "Allow use TOE provide function is selected ap Is to choose alternate sign-in methods at the product control panel: With the cristo choose alternate sign-in methods at the product control panel" function, the des an administrator the ability to enable and disable this function.
-When this disabled, it requires the user to sign in using the sign-in method associated with the plication in order to access that application.
-This function is restricted to U.ADMIN performed through the EWS interface.
-For related information, see the TSS for 1.
-Control Panel Mandatory Sign-in: With the "Control Panel Mandatory Sign-in" function, the TOE provides an administrator the ability to enable and disable this function.
+FMT_MOF.1 Objective(s): O.ADMIN_ROLES (Management of functions) Summary: Allow users to choose alternate sign-in methods at the product control panel: With the "Allow users to choose alternate sign-in methods at the product control panel" function, the TOE provides an administrator the ability to enable and disable this function.
+When this function is disabled, it requires the user to sign in using the sign-in method associated with the selected application in order to access that application.
+This function is restricted to U.ADMIN and can be performed through the EWS interface.
+For related information, see the TSS for FIA_USB.1.
+Control Panel Mandatory Sign-in: With the "Control Panel Mandatory Sign-in" function.
+TOE provides an administrator the ability to enable and disable this function.
 This function must be enabled in the evaluated configuration.
+This function is restricted to U.ADMIN can be performed through the EWS interface.
+Windows Sign In: With the Windows Sign In function, the TOE provides an administral ability to enable and disable the Windows Sign In method.
 This function is restricted to U.ADMIN and can be performed through the EWS interface.
-Windows Sign In: With the Windows Sign In function, the TOE provides an administrator the ability to enable and disable the Windows Sign In method.
-This function is restricted to U.ADMIN and can be performed through the EWS interface.
 At least one External Authentication mechanism must be enabled in the evaluated configuration.
 For related information, see the TSS for FIA_ATD.1 and TSS for FIA_UAU.1.
-LDAP Sign In: With the LDAP Sign In function, the TOE provides an administrator the abilit to enable and disable the LDAP Sign In method.
+LDAP Sign In: With the LDAP Sign In function, the TOE provides an administrator the ability to enable and disable the LDAP Sign In method.
 This function is restricted to U.ADMIN and can be performed through the EWS interface.
 At least one External Authentication mechanism must be enabled in the evaluated configuration.
-For related information, see the TSS for FIA_ATD.1 and TSS for FIA_UAU.1. ability to en This function U.ADMIN ckout: With the account lockout function, the TOE provides an administrator the nable and disable the account lockout function of the Device Administrator account. on must be enabled in the evaluated configuration.
-This function is restricted to a The Device Administrator's account lockout function can be enabled and disabled a EWS interface.
-For related information, see the TSS for FIA_AFL.1. provides ar security event logging: With the enhanced security event logging function, the TOE administrator the ability to enable and disable the generation of additional security s function must be enabled in the evaluated configuration.
+For related information, see the TSS for FIA_ATD.1 and TSS for FIA_UAU.1.
+Account lockout: With the account lockout function, the TOE provides an administrator the ability to enable and disable the account lockout function of the Device Administrator account.
+This function must be enabled in the evaluated configuration.
+This function is restricted to U.ADMIN.
+The Device Administrator's account lockout function can be enabled and disabled through the EWS interface.
+For related information, see the TSS for FIA_AFL.1.
+Enhanced security event logging : With the enhanced security event logging function, the TOE provides an administrator the ability to enable and disable the generation of additional security events.
+This function must be enabled in the evaluated configuration.
 This function is restricted